Links to resources that are commonly asked for throughout our libraries.

 Welcome to the Ngāi Tahu Atlas.
 Here you can see over 1,000 original Māori place names, kā ara tawhito (traditional travel routes), and the original Māori land allocations in the Ngāi Tahu takiwā.

 Discover your family history and build your family tree.
-Available from home for a limited time.
+Available from home until 31 August 2020.

 Available in-library only